gnugat/knowledge/cheat-sheets/machine-learning.md

   * 1 / √n for each weight with n being the number of neurons in the layer (using a standard deviation of 1 with a high number of neurons result with a saturated layers, and saturated layers are slow learners)
-* for softmax: all weights and biases set to 0
+* for the rest (softmax, ReLU, etc): all weights and biases set to 0

 > **Tip**: For debugging, seed random numbers to make calculation deterministic.